KIM SEONG-JA, COMMANDER

 NEMO HOVSEPIAN Day 121

 Day thirty…I’m enjoying my last mug of hot water because the only remaining hotplate has burned out on me.
 What’s this about tea?
 We ran out of that a long time ago.
 Ever since the water pipes buckled under the pressure, boiling has been our only means of sterilizing our drinking water, and now we have no choice but to take our chances with the snow.
 If we don’t find a way out of this mess fast, we’ll be taking the same chances with the air, because that intake vent’s getting harder to clear every day.
-Meanwhile, two dozen emergency carbon scrubbers are sitting at the bottom of the ocean because a parachute decided to take a day off one time.
+Meanwhile, two dozen emergency carbon scrubbers are sitting at the bottom of the ocean because a parachute decided to take a holiday one time.

 YUZO YAMAMOTO Day 122